FilippoGuarda/hugo-blog/content/writings/first.md

 ---
 title: "First"
-date: 2022-07-30T19:24:25+02:00
+date: 2022-07-30T20:42:38+02:00
-draft: true
+draft: false
-toc: true
+summary : "first writing of the bunch" toc : true
 ---

-#This is a first post to test hugo
+# First writing of this website

-it's not much, but it's an honest post.
+it's not much, but it's an honest post
-(i'm testing the table of contents)